Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Indiana Historical Bureau Markers series list.
 A significant historical year for this entry is 1863.

 Location.
 38° 59.083′ N, 85° 36.539′ W. Marker is in Vernon, Indiana, in Jennings County.
-Marker is on Jackson Street (State Road 7) east of North Pike Street, on the left when traveling east.
+It is on Jackson Street (State Road 7) east of North Pike Street, on the left when traveling east.
 Located on the South lawn of the Jennings County Courthouse in Vernon, Indiana.
 Touch for map.
 Marker is at or near this postal address: 24 North Pike Street, Vernon IN 47282, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-New Survey Markers Set (here, next to this marker); Vernon Historic District (a few steps from this marker); a different marker also named Morgan's Raid
+At least 8 other markers are within walking distance of this marker: New Survey Markers Set (here, next to this marker); Vernon Historic District (a few steps from this marker); a different marker also named Morgan's Raid

 Paid Advertisement